 - Next, type in the name of the tab you are looking for.
-For instance, enter iGeeksBlog and it will show all the related tabs.
+For instance, enter iGeeksBlog, and it will show all the related tabs.
 That’s pretty neat!

-#17.
-Reopen Recently Closed Tabs
+35. Reopen Recently Closed Tabs

 Next, select the one you want to use.
 Super handy, isn’t it?

-#19.
-Open Incognito tab
+36. Open Incognito tab

 Safari comes with an incognito mode to let you search the web with more privacy.
 The best part about it is that when you enter this mode, the web browser doesn’t store any of your data.

+There’s another way to go incognito.
+From the Tabs View screen, tap on your Tabs Group name.
+Then select Private and confirm by tapping Done.
 When you want to disable the private browsing mode, simply repeat the same steps I’ve just mentioned.
 And the general web browsing mode will be back.

 Moving on, make sure to clear out cookies and history from time to time to prevent the app from being cluttered.
-And oh, it can also prevent others from guessing what sort of stuff you are browsing these days!
+And it can also prevent others from guessing what sort of stuff you are browsing these days!